MichaelT-W23/bookql-website/README.md

 # bookql-website
 ## [Link to Website](https://vue.bookql.com/)
-This is the Vue website for the BookQL-Api.
+This is the Vue website for the BookQL api.

 ## Technologies Used
 - Vue